aarnogiannakis/Warehouse_Logistics_Optimization/Multi-Stage Stochastic Programming/README.md

 3. Second-Stage Prices: Generate the second-stage prices using the sample_next function.
 4. Cost Calculation: For each program, determine the total cost over the two stages by solving a deterministic program for the second stage based on the revealed prices.
 5. Simulation of Optimal-in-Hindsight: Simulate the Optimal-in-Hindsight solution for the same 100 experiments as if future prices were known.

+The results of this evaluation help identify which approach yields the best cost minimization under uncertainty.